 How Much Does Open Farm Cat Food Cost?

-Where Is Open Farm Cat Food Sold?
+Where is Open Farm Cat Food Sold?

-You can find Open Farm cat food in specialty pet food stores and some small independent retailers.
+If you prefer to shop at brick-and-mortar pet stores, you can find Open Farm cat food in specialty pet food stores and some small independent retailers.
 Online, Open Farm cat food is sold directly through the manufacturer’s website and on Amazon and PetFlow.

 Crazy that some of the plant based ingredients that people are complaining about are the ingredients in actually looking for as pumpkin is something I will add at times unless I find foods w/it already included.-(pumpkin for digestion issues)